 The emission bandwidth of a diode bar typically amounts to several nanometers, which can be more than desirable for pumping a solid-state laser.
 In addition, there is typically a tolerance of several nanometers for the center wavelength.
 A strongly reduced wavelength tolerance and emission bandwidth may be achieved with optical feedback, e.g. from a volume Bragg grating.
 This can facilitate, e.g., the pumping of a solid-state bulk laser.
 Bandwidth and exact center wavelength can also be important for spectral beam combining.

-High-power diode bars are used e.g. in material processing (e.g. welding and certain surface treatments), in medical applications (e.g. photodynamic therapy, tattoo removal, laser surgery), or for pumping high-power solid-state lasers (bulk or fiber lasers).
+High-power diode bars are used e.g. in material processing (e.g. welding and certain surface treatments), as medical lasers (e.g. for photodynamic therapy, tattoo removal, laser surgery), or for pumping high-power solid-state lasers (bulk or fiber lasers).
 Diode bars are also developed further for military use as battlefield laser weapons.
 In the future, they may also increasingly be applied in large-volume consumer products such as cars.